A Form is a hypermedia control that provides a form for the client to fill in and then accepts that form back in a

 Forms in Level 3 supply their form representation in two ways.
-One is to deliver a simple object template with fields that are either empty or prepopulated.
-The other is to supply a form schema that the client uses to construct a form payload to submit.
-The client can learn the form representation during Discovery by reviewing the
+One is to deliver a simple object template with fields that are either empty or pre-populated.
+The other is to provide a form schema that the client uses to construct a form payload to submit.
+The client can learn the form representation format during Discovery by reviewing the

 The Form profile presents the required

-Content-Type indicating the type of the request payload.
+content-type header indicating the request payload type.
 The resource may provide a

 application/xml-dtd that can be used to construct a form payload.
 The client must understand the content type and how to use the schema to produce a submission payload.

-Alternately the Form can send a template object with empty fields, which is a sufficient approach for simple forms.
+Alternately the Form can send a template object with empty fields, which is a good approach for simple forms.
 In this case the

-Content-Type will reflect the format of the template object, like
+content-type will reflect the template object’s format, like

 First, a client